Resources

 2. Acknowledge that this is reality

-3. Accept what actually is
+3. Accept what is

 4. Mindful deliberation